asispts/asispts/README.md

 Subsequently, I gained proficiency in `PHP` and built several websites for my very first clients.
 I also became proficient in `Xojo`, previously known as `RealBASIC`, as an alternative to `Visual Basic`.

-In 2012, I started my career as a software engineer, specializing in cross-platform desktop development.
+In 2012, I started my career as a Software Engineer, specializing in Cross-Platform Desktop Development.
-After a few years, I transitioned to become a full-stack web developer, utilizing `CodeIgniter` and `Symfony`.
+After a few years, I transitioned to become a Full-stack Web Developer, utilizing `CodeIgniter` and `Symfony`.
 I further expanded my expertise in backend development with a strong focus on `Symfony`.
 I also worked on several project using `WordPress`, `Laravel`, and frontend frameworks like `React` and `Vue`.